0xnarwhal/BadUSB/README.md

 ## A Simple Prank: Changing the Wallpaper

 Now we can focus on programming your malicious USB.
-Back to your personal computer, under the `scripts\` folder, it contains various Arduino scripts to get you started on your journey of programming bad USBs.
+Under the `scripts\` folder, it contains various Arduino scripts to get you started on your journey of programming bad USBs.
 For the sake of simplicity, we will be using `Wallpaper_Change.ino` file.
-It is a script sequence change the current wallpaper to another of our own choosing.
+It is a script sequence to change the current wallpaper to another of your own choosing.

 1. To begin, select the correct board by selecting `Tools > Board > Digistump AVR Boards > Digispark (Default - 16.5mhz)`.
 2. Copy and paste the script into the Arduino IDE.
    1. You can change the URL where the image will be downloaded from if you'd like.
 3. Then click `Upload` and once prompted to plug in the USB, do so.
 It should take at most 5 seconds to program.
 Once done, remove the USB.
 4. Now it is primed to be used at your own discretion.
 All you have to do is plug it in to your victim's machine.

+> **PLEASE READ THE SCRIPT AND UNDERSTAND IT FIRST TO KNOW WHAT IT IS DOING EXACTLY.
+DO NOT BLINDLY USE CODE YOU DON'T KNOW!
+PRACTICE RESPONSIBLE CODING!**

 ## The Attack